Select Page

 V.S.
 Nightborn

 V. S. Nightborn is your friendly neighborhood Vampyre Historian.
 I awakened in 2003 and have been a member of the online vampire community since 2005.
-I am not a member of any particular house or bloodline, what some might call ‘Ronin’.
+While I have spent most of my community tenure without any formal association with any House or organization, I am now a member of House Omnia Corvus!
 I’m no expert, but I do think my decades worth of trial and error has resulted in valuable insight and experiences that I am happy to share in our community.
 In addition to my vampyrism, I have been a practicing Witch and Spirit Worker for the last 20 years with a focus on trance, journey, and relationships with the Fair Folk.
 Be careful, I may or may not be among their number. 😈 I’m incredibly passionate about preserving vampyre history & culture, and educating people—vampyre and non vampyre alike—about our community and needs.
 As Coven Historian, I own an ever growing library of books by, for, and about our community and experiences.
 If you need a resource, just ask!

 Recent Comments